-Objective Action Item Cuggostod Drogroos Comments key
+Objective Action Item Cuggostod Drogress Comments key

 Objective Action item Suggested Progress Comments - key

 completion activities/accomplishments since

-\ ITD timeframe last quarterly report
+\ ITS timeframe last quarterly report

-NTDs Ensure that NTD Q4 2021 Senegal is conducting NTD
+NTDs Ensure that NTD Q4 2021 Senegal is conducting the NTD

 interventions including prevention and control

-Mass Drug Administration, interventions by using COVID-19
+Mass Drug Administration, interventions by using Covid-19

 vector control and sensitive guidelines during the

 Morbidity Management pandemic.
 The country organized

-and Disability Prevention in December 2020 an MDA for
+and Disability Prevention in December 2020 an MDA for LF,

-are sustained and Lymphatic Filariasis,
+are sustained and SCH and STH in 24 health

-implemented whilst using Schistosomiasis and Soil
+implemented whilst using districts for schistosomiasis with a

-COVID-19 sensitive Transmitted Helminths in 24
+COVID-19 sensitive coverage of 102% and in 3 health

-guidelines during the health districts for schistosomiasis
+guidelines during the districts for STH with a coverage

 pandemic.
-This includes with a coverage of 100% and in 3

-prioritising key necessary health districts for Soil

-catch up activities Transmitted Helminths with a

-coverage of 86.5%.
-The country
+This includes of 86.5%.
+Also, the country

-carried out the following activities
+prioritising key necessary carried out the following activities

-during the COVID-19 pandemic:
+catch up activities during the COVID-19 pandemic:

 The pre-Transmission

 Assessment Surveys were

 conducted in 14 health districts,

 the trichiasis screening campaign,

-trichiasis surgery camps and
+the trichiasis surgery camps and

-active leprosy screening; the
+the active leprosy screening; the

 development and validation of a

 sustainability plan for the

 achievements in the fight against

 NTDs.
-The country continues
+The country organized the

+integrated supervision for NTDs

+and is working on the new

+Country strategic plan.
+The

-NTD prevention and control
+country continues NTD prevention

-interventions by using COVID-19
+and control interventions by using

+Covid-19 sensitive guidelines

-sensitive guidelines during the
+during the pandemic

-pandemic.

-1 1 20 1 4 41 t' II ' I
+anting and paradiant law.